-U.S. Agriculture secretary pledges Trump will announce way to boost biofuel demand
+U.S. agriculture secretary pledges Trump will announce way to boost biofuel demand

 Perdue was speaking at an agriculture policy forum as part of the Illinois Farm Progress Show.
 He did not provide a timeline for when the president would make the announcement.

-“This is news the President wants to deliver..over the mitigation” of small refinery exemptions, Perdue said.
-He added that the USDA has presented proposals on strengthening infrastructure to allow more widespread use of E15, a higher ethanol blend of gasoline.
+“This is news the president wants to deliver..over the mitigation” of small refinery exemptions, Perdue said.

+He added that the U.S. Department of Agriculture has presented proposals on strengthening infrastructure to allow more widespread use of E15, a higher ethanol blend of gasoline.

+The tug of war between rivaling oil and corn industries is a growing headache for Trump, who struggles to appease these two crucial constituencies as he eyes re-election in 2020.
+Throughout his 2016 campaign that brought him to power, Trump championed ethanol but also courted the oil industry.

+American farmers have born the brunt of Trump’s trade war with China and he has rolled out around $30 billion in aid package to offset their losses to ensure this key voter base stays loyal to him.

-Last week Trump summoned Perdue and EPA chief Andrew Wheeler and a few White House advisors to come up with a solution that will boost biofuel demand as he faced with mounting anger from the Farm Belt over his policies that allow oil refineries use less corn-based ethanol.
+Last week Trump summoned Perdue and EPA chief Andrew Wheeler and a few White House advisors to come up with a solution that will boost biofuel demand.
+Among the proposals circulated was to ramp up biofuel blending quotas to account for the waived volumes but there has been disagreement over when to start it, this year or the next, sources said.

+Any redistribution of waived volumes or lifting of the annual biofuel mandates will upset the oil industry, which dismisses farmers’ argument that waivers hurt ethanol demand.

+“The waivers are reducing demand for biofuels and decreasing the value of our crop,” said Matt Frostic, president of the Michigan Corn Growers Association.
+“After six consecutive years of depressed commodity prices, on top of a challenging growing season, farmers can’t afford to take another hit.”

-Perdue also said he held a meeting with Wheeler and Energy Secretary Rick Perry on Wednesday over the issue.
+Perdue also said he held a meeting with Wheeler and Energy Secretary Rick Perry on Wednesday over the blend wall, which is the maximum amount of ethanol that can be blended into gasoline.

 U.S. regulations require refiners to blend biofuels into their gasoline or buy credits to fund those refiners who can.
 Small refiners can seek exemptions, but Trump’s EPA has vastly expanded the waiver program and in August granted 31 exemptions.